 The 1-5 ESG current state scores are consolidated based on qualitative assessment of the sub-components and their materiality to give an overall 1-5 ESG current state score.
+Investee issuers will be considered as being "positive" if they have an overall ESG current state score that is average or better on the scoring scale.
 Investee issuers will be considered as being "improving" if they have an overall ESG current state score that is below average and an improving Outlook Score.

-The Investment Manager excludes issuers that are not approved by the Investment Committee due to ESG risks identified through investment due diligence and governance categories and/or the in-house ESG scoring process.
+The Investment Manager excludes issuers that are not approved by the Investment Committee due to ESG risks identified through investment due diligence and/or the in-house ESG scoring process.